How To Overclock Your GPU

 Gaming PC

-It’s perfectly reasonable to want to know how substantially your GPU’s performance can actually improve if you decide to overclock it.
+It’s perfectly reasonable to want to know how significantly your GPU’s performance can truly improve if you decide to overclock it.

-The answer to this question isn’t as simple as we would like.
+The answer to this question isn’t as straightforward as we would like.
 It largely depends on how much you’re willing to push your GPU.
-Other key components include having a dependable PSU and sufficient cooling in place in order to maintain the stability of the GPU because overclocking can disturb that balance.
+Other key components include having a dependable PSU and adequate cooling in place in order to maintain the stability of the GPU because overclocking can disturb that balance.

-It simply isn’t sensible to expect a 50% increase in performance, but in most cases (and if you do things the proper way), you can enjoy a substantial 10-20% boost.
+It simply isn’t reasonable to expect a 50% increase in performance, but in most cases (and if you do things the proper way), you can enjoy a significant 10-20% boost.

 What’s Necessary Before You Overclock Your GPU

-We still recommend doing so simply to ensure that the cables inside haven’t moved (provided you took care of cable management in the first place) and that they aren’t blocking the atmosphere from flowing freely through the case.
+We still recommend doing so simply to ensure that the cables inside haven’t moved (provided you took care of cable management in the first place) and that they aren’t blocking the air from flowing effortlessly through the case.
 Make sure the graphics card can “breathe”, as its fans will need to cool even more than before.

 Tools